topisi/fullnuts/README.md

 Downloading and reading graphs from graph6 files.  ...
 A SageMath/Python program for reading graphs from graph6 files.
 (Provided by Nino Bašić)

 fullnuts.zip ...
+173 latex files with Schlegel diagrams of the above nut fullerenes in the same order. (obsolete, should be deleted)

+fullerenes.zip ...
 173 latex files with Schlegel diagrams of the above nut fullerenes in the same order.

+inner_duals.txt

+patches.txt

+two folders: patches and inner_duals

 partitions,txt ... pentagonal partitions that appear in the smallest 173 nut fullerenes.